 Neon, scented, milky and metallic – your 90s pencil case had to have gel pens!
 More time was spent drawing tattoos on the backs of our hands than doing actual work with them.

+When it came to 90s gadgets, Tamagotchi was all the rage.
 More demanding than any puppy – keeping your Tamagotchi alive was a 24h job!
 When they got banned from school (like so many cool things in the 90s), we’d have to beg our parents to look after it during the day – or risk coming home to a gravestone icon.

 Still trying to catch them all?!
 The Pokémon craze started back in the mid 90s.
 From the original Gameboy game to trading cards, a cartoon series and several films, these cute creatures captured the hearts of young and old alike.
 There was no feeling of satisfaction like adding a rare Pokémon to your Pokédex.